5.10.10

 LORNA: So you’re a believer in the paranormal?

-TOYAH: I do believe that there are certain areas that definitely things happen that you can’t explain.
+TOYAH: I do believe that there are certain things that happen that you can’t explain.
 Absolutely!

 LORNA:

-And another one-off: "I’m A Celebrity Get Me Out Of Here" in the jungle! (below) (laughs) Did you enjoy it?
+And another one-off "I’m A Celebrity Get Me Out Of Here" in the jungle! (above) (laughs) Did you enjoy it?

 TOYAH:

 Yes.
-Erm, enjoyment isn’t the right word but it’s an experience I knew I would never have again.
-And 17 million viewers, I mean I work to be seen so I was definitely on the right job that time!
+Enjoyment isn’t the right word but it’s an experience I knew I would never have again.
+And 17 million viewers!
+I mean I work to be seen so I was definitely on the right job that time!

 LORNA: